wikipedia

 When to use it

-Use it after knitting a swatch or finished piece to settle stitches and shape the fabric to measurements.
+Use it after knitting a swatch or finished piece when fabric needs to settle to measurement.

 What to check

-Check fiber care, final measurements, drying surface, pinning needs and whether the fabric should be stretched or only shaped gently.
+Check fiber care, final measurements, drying surface, pinning needs and whether the fabric should be gently shaped rather than stretched.